-Once you are considered “high-risk,” you will likely find that new car insurance coverage costs considerably more than if you had continued your former policy.
+Once you are considered “high-risk," you will likely find that new car insurance rates will be significantly more expensive than if you had continued your former policy.

 You may even be denied coverage by providers on the open market, at which point you would need to obtain insurance through your state's automobile insurance plan, which can be much more expensive.

 Aside from the monetary impact on future premiums, driving without insurance can be costly in other ways.

 Almost all states require that drivers have some type of car insurance or a financial bond.
 This means you'll end up having to purchase car insurance again if you plan to drive at all.